Kattis/problemtools/README.md

        memory: 2048 # (unit is MiB)
    ```

-   (In principle it is possible to override the defaults of other values than the
+   (In principle, it is possible to override the defaults of other values than the
    system-dependent defaults in the problem.yaml metadata files this way, but such
    usage is very strongly discouraged.)